-In Physics, it is often important to repeat measurements multiple times and to take an average of the result.
-The most important method for calculating an average is by calculating the mean of the data, as you'll have come across in school.
+As a physicist, you will often find it necessary to repeat measurements multiple times and to take an average of the result.
+The most important method for calculating an average is by calculating the mean of the data, as you'll have come across many times in school.

-The mean is defined by the sum of the points divided by the number of points
+In words, the mean is calculated by dividing the sum of the points by the number of points.

-If we were to take the error of the mean to be the standard deviation, it would be rather pessimistic!
-More importantly, if we were to repeat the measurement more times, there would be little change to the standard deviation.
+If we were to take the error of the mean to be the standard deviation, it would be very pessimistic!
+More importantly, if we were to repeat the measurement more times, there would essentially no change to the standard deviation.
 However, we would expect the random error in the mean to reduce significantly.
 So how do we take this into account?

-Results should be quoted to the number of significant figures so that the last digit is the same order of magnitude as the uncertainty.
+Using the correct number of significant figures is crucial in showing the precision of your data and something you will be constantly reminded to check!
+Results should be quoted to the number of significant figures such that the last digit is the same order of magnitude as the uncertainty.
 For example, a reading of 0.245 V with an uncertainty of ±0.01 V should be quoted as 0.25±0.01 V.

 The rules for significant figures are as follows: